Sarnia Skała

 Based in Kraków, Ahmed spends his weekends exploring every corner of the Polish Tatras.
 He created ZakopaneHalal to uncover the best trails, verify Halal-friendly restaurants, and find convenient prayer spots, ensuring every Muslim traveler can experience the beauty of the mountains with peace of mind.

-• **Lens:** A wide-angle lens (16-24mm) is perfect to capture the whole Giewont massif.
+• lens **Lens:** Bring a wide-angle (16-24mm) to capture the full width of the Giewont massif.

-• **Time:** Late afternoon light hits the north face of Giewont beautifully.
+• wb_sunny **Light:** Late afternoon light hits the north face beautifully, highlighting every crack and gully.

-• **Safety:** The limestone at the summit is very polished.
-Stay low and avoid the very edge if it is windy.
+• warning **Safety:** The summit limestone is very polished.
+Stay low and avoid the edge if there are high winds.